zoljann/Fast-Saver-Extension/README.md

 # Chrome-extension

-Extension that is used for saving webpages <br>
+This chrome extension is used for fast save websites <br>
+It's simple designed